Filter Results (246)

 - Complete IT infrastructure monitoring: Network monitoring software offers single-window visibility into all IT equipment and accessories used by an organisation.
 This allows administrators to monitor the performance of individual equipment along with the complete network.
 This is helpful in scenarios where shutting down one piece of equipment can save the entire network.

 - Smooth network operations: Network monitoring software helps businesses stay engaged with customers through smooth and uninterrupted network operations.
 Network administrators can even send advance notice to employees as well as external stakeholders if they plan to temporarily shut down the network for maintenance and upgrades.
 This helps businesses to meet their service-level agreements and offer services as promised.

-- Traffic monitoring: With features like bandwidth analysis and throttling, network monitoring solutions help administrators better utilize their network bandwidth and run apps more smoothly.
-They can track disruptive apps, identify employees that are wasting bandwidth on non-official work, analyze past bandwidth utilization to predict future needs, etc.
+- Traffic monitoring: With features like bandwidth analysis and throttling, network monitoring solutions help administrators better utilise their network bandwidth and run apps more smoothly.
+They can track disruptive apps, identify employees that are wasting bandwidth on non-official work, analyse past bandwidth utilisation to predict future needs, etc.

 Typical features of network monitoring software

 - Bandwidth monitoring: Measure the bandwidth usage of all the IT assets and resources connected to a network.

 - Dashboard: Monitor network performance on an interactive interface and gather real-time insights.

 - Server monitoring: Scan both physical and virtual servers connected to a network and flag any abnormalities.